You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Impact of Alcohol on Fetal Neural Cell Proliferation

-The consequences of alcohol on fetal neural cell proliferation can have long-lasting effects on the developing brain.
-Children born to mothers who consumed alcohol during pregnancy may experience a range of cognitive and behavioral deficits, including:
+The consequences of alcohol exposure during pregnancy on fetal neural cell proliferation can be severe and long-lasting.
+Children born to mothers who consumed alcohol during pregnancy are at risk of developing a range of cognitive and behavioral deficits, including:

 Conclusion